isomerpages/govtech-stp/_travellers-from-malaysia/02e-pca-information-sc-pr.md

 ### **Waiver of Stay-Home Notice when returning to Singapore on Short-Term Home Leave**

-Singapore Citizens and PRs holding Malaysia-issued PCA passes (MyTravelPass) may apply for waiver of Stay-Home Notice (SHN) for short-term home leave in Singapore, after spending at least 90 days working in Malaysia.
+Singapore Citizens and PRs that have applied for or granted a Malaysia-issued PCA pass (MyTravelPass) may apply for waiver of Stay-Home Notice (SHN) for short-term home leave in Singapore, after spending at least 90 days working in Malaysia.
 The intent of the Malaysia-issued PCA passes is to allow Singapore Citizens and PRs to re-enter Malaysia after their home leave, to continue with their business or work.
 In lieu of SHN, the returnee on home leave will undergo a COVID-19 PCR test upon arrival at Woodlands Checkpoint or Tuas Checkpoint in Singapore, at their own cost.

+Applications for waiver of SHN will be open from 10 August 2020 onwards and must be submitted online via the SafeTravel Portal (https://safetravel.ica.gov.sg) at least 7 days before the intended entry date.
+To apply for SHN waiver, an applicant is required to submit in PDF, the following documents and indicate his/her intended date of return to Malaysia under the PCA:
+1. Malaysia-issued PCA pass (MyTravelPass), or the MyTravelPass application acknowledgement slip; and
+2. Malaysia-issued Long-term Social Visit Passes for business or work purposes (e.g. Employment Pass or Professional Visit Pass).

-Applications for waiver of SHN will be open from 10 August 2020 and must be submitted online via the SafeTravel Portal (<https://safetravel.ica.gov.sg>) at least 7 days before the entry date.
-The applicant is required to upload a PDF copy of the Malaysia-issued PCA pass or approval to apply for the waiver of SHN and make payment for a swab-on-arrival COVID-19 PCR test at the land checkpoints (S$200 per person, inclusive of GST).
-Upon successful application of the waiver, an approval letter will be sent via email to the traveller, stating the Terms & Conditions for the waiver, which the traveller must comply with.
-These include: (i) adhere to the date, time and land checkpoint which he/she has selected for return to Singapore, (ii) undergo the COVID-19 PCR test upon arrival, and (iii) self-isolation at the declared place of residence upon entry into Singapore, until a negative test result is conveyed to the traveller.
+Successful applicants will receive an approval letter containing the Terms & Conditions for the waiver granted, which the traveller is required to comply.
+These include the traveller’s obligation to (i) undergo the COVID-19 PCR test, which he/she will also pay for upon arrival<sup>1</sup>; and (ii) remain in self-isolation at his/her declared place of residence upon entry into Singapore, until a negative test result is conveyed to the traveller.

-**Singapore Citizens and PRs holding Malaysia-issued PCA passes who do not apply for a SHN waiver on <https://safetravel.ica.gov.sg> before their return to Singapore will be subject to the prevailing public health measures for incoming travellers.** Please refer to [www.ica.gov.sg/covid-19](https://www.ica.gov.sg/covid-19) for information on the prevailing health measures for Singapore Citizens and PRs returning from abroad.
+**Singapore Citizens and PRs that (i) have applied for or granted a Malaysia-issued PCA passes; and (ii) are holders of a Malaysia-issued Long-term Social Visit Passes for business or work purposes (Employment Pass or Professional Visit Pass), can apply for a SHN waiver on <https://safetravel.ica.gov.sg> before their return to Singapore.
+Otherwise, the prevailing public health measures for such travellers will apply.** Please refer to [www.ica.gov.sg/covid-19](https://www.ica.gov.sg/covid-19) for information on the prevailing health measures for Singapore Citizens and PRs returning from abroad.

 ### **Eligibility**

-Singapore Citizens and PRs who wish to apply for a waiver of SHN when returning to Singapore on short-term home leave must fulfil the following criteria:
+Singapore Citizens and PRs that wish to apply for a waiver of SHN when returning to Singapore on short-term home leave must fulfil the following criteria:
-1. Be a Singapore Citizen / PR;
+1. Be a Singapore Citizen / Singapore Permanent Resident;
-2. Be working in Malaysia under the PCA; and
+2. Be working in Malaysia under the PCA and applied for or granted  the Malaysia-issued MyTravel Pass; and
-3. Have spent at least 90 days working in Malaysia.
+3. Have spent at least 90 days working in Malaysia and holding a Malaysia-issued Long-term Social Visit Passes for business or work purposes (Employment Pass or Professional Visit Pass).

-<b><u>Singapore Citizens and PRs who do not meet the criteria above for the PCA can still return to Singapore.</u></b> However, they will be subject to Singapore’s prevailing public health measures for incoming travellers.
+<b><u>Singapore Citizens and PRs that do not meet the criteria above for the PCA can still return to Singapore.</u></b> However, they will be subject to Singapore’s prevailing public health measures for incoming travellers.
 Please refer to [www.ica.gov.sg/covid-19](https://www.ica.gov.sg/covid-19) for information on the prevailing health measures for Singapore Citizens and PRs returning from abroad.

 ## **Process Overview**